Warbo/chriswarbo-net/unfinished/checking_combinators_with_falsify.md

 ```

 Notice that the unpaired values aren't discarded at the end: instead, they're
-all merged into one big `Set`, which we use for the final part.
+all merged into one big `Set`{.haskell}, which we use for the final part.

 #### Checking on more than one input ####

 The final problem we can solve is to check the behaviour of each pair on *many*
 values, rather than just one.
 Thankfully, we've *already generated* many values!
-That's why we return the `Set` of all values we generated in the course of
+That's why we return the `Set`{.haskell} of all values we generated in the
-finding suitable pairs.
-Our test can loop through all those values, using them
+course of finding suitable pairs.
+Our test can loop through all those values,
-as inputs to each related pair and check whether they match.
+using them as inputs to each related pair and check whether they match.

 ### Combining all these improvements ###